SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-blob-storage/collect-logs-azure-blob-storage.md

 </details>

 :::tip
-If logs from Azure Blob Storage do not start to flow into Sumo, see [Troubleshoot Azure Blob Storage Log Collection](troubleshoot-azure-blob-storage-log-collection.md).
+If logs from Azure Blob Storage do not start to flow into Sumo Logic, see the [Troubleshoot Azure Blob Storage Log Collection](troubleshoot-azure-blob-storage-log-collection.md).
 :::

 ## Ingesting from Multiple Storage Accounts (Optional)